Sisters and Brothers, it is now time to recite the Five Mindfulness Trainings.

 who give guidance and support along the path.

-(This version of The Mindfulness Training Recitation Ceremony was adapted by the Still Water Mindfulness Practice Center from the Mindfulness Trainings offered by Thich Nhat Hanh in January 2012.
-A Pdf file — 5mt – Recitation Ceremony — is available if you would like to print our the Recitation Ceremony on the front and back of one page.)
+(This version of The Mindfulness Training Recitation Ceremony was adapted by the Still Water Mindfulness Practice Center from the Mindfulness Trainings offered by Thich Nhat Hanh in January 2012 and more recently revised by Plum Village.
+A Pdf file — 5mft 2020-11-14 – Still Water MPC — is available if you would like to print the Recitation Ceremony on the front and back of one page.)